mecxlan/mecxlan/README.md

 ## :sassy_man:  About me
-Hi there! 👋 Muhammad Arslan, Bachelor's student at Air University, Islamabad.I'm interested in Data Science.
+Hi there! 👋 Muhammad Arslan, Bachelor's student at Air University, Islamabad.
+I'm interested in Data Science.

 I am a proactive learner and enjoy staying up to date with the latest trends.
 My current focus is on emerging technologies.
 I am currently focusing on my final year project of Data Analysis.